How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 Generally speaking, if your vacuum is relatively new, you won't have to open the cleaner head and deal with its interior.
 Just use your scissors and run a few rounds on the brushes to cut off all the clogged hairs and threads that are tangled on it.
 Do this carefully to avoid touching the bristles.
 Use your finger to grab the wastes out and you're good to go.

-However, if you’ve been neglecting your vacuum for long enough, having the cleaner head removed and disassembled is definitely recommended.
+However, if you've been neglecting your vacuum for long enough, go ahead and remove the cleaner head for a full disassembly.
 Plus, you can have the brushes cleaned more thoroughly.
 You should start by removing the top part away, which is mostly possible on many Shark vacuum models.
-However, if that can’t be done, you could just let it slide since it won’t bother our cleaning too much.
+However, if that can't be done, you could just let it slide since it won't bother our cleaning too much.

 Turn your vacuum upside down and locate the different screws on the bottom.
 Remove them to gain access to the interior of your vacuum head.
 Use the compressed air to blow away the dust and debris.
 Then use a clean cloth to rub around the different parts on the head to clean them completely.

 As for the brush, with the head completely opened, you can remove it easily and clean it more effectively.
-After getting rid of the hair with your scissors, you can use some rubbing alcohol to make it clean and shiny.
+After getting rid of the hair with your scissors, you can use some rubbing alcohol to sanitize it and leave it looking fresh.

 Once you've done the cleaning on most of the parts on your Shark vacuum cleaner, it's time to put things back where they belong.
 Start by installing the brush on the cleaner head and tighten the screws back.

 Connect the top part with the cleaner head and let the vacuum stand upright.
 Put the filters back in place.
-It’s recommended that you let your foam filter dry completely.
-But “almost” is also acceptable.
-Reinstall the dust container and connect the latches so it’ll stay fixed.
+Let your foam filter dry completely before reinstalling it.
+But "almost" is also acceptable.
+Reinstall the dust container and connect the latches so it'll stay fixed.

 Put the hose and attachments back in their places, and you're done.